stealjs/steal/steal.md

 To use steal effectively, there's four things you need to know how to do:

- - add steal.js to your page
+ - Add steal.js to your page
- - configure steal's behavior
+ - Configure steal's behavior
- - load modules
+ - Load modules
- - return module values
+ - Return module values

 We will go into each of these in detail, but first lets do the "hello world" of steal: